-Note: This recipe will work for ribeye or strip steaks.
-Try and get steaks at least 1 1/2 inches thick.
+Note: An equivalent weight of porterhouse, t-bone, tenderloin, or strip steak can be used in place of ribeye steak.
+Try to get steaks at least 1 1/2 inches thick.
 It's better to cook a bigger steak and portion it after cooking than to try and cook thinner steaks.

 - Kosher salt

 - 2 tablespoons butter